 Tweet us your thoughts @Workshare or click here for more ways social media can benefit your law firm.

-Workshare have also been on tour, demonstrating how Workshare 9 can help to boost your workplace productivity by up to 70%.
+Workshare has also been on tour, demonstrating how Workshare 9 can help to boost your workplace productivity by up to 70%.
 There's still time to catch us in London!
 Click here to register your attendance at the Workshare roadshow.